 I would allow Edgar to stand in the brightest spotlight for his sexy and alluring expression, his teasing action towards Lydia is quite a pleasure for the benefit of the audience.
 In contrast, the heroine is not as entertaining as the male lead to my disappointment.
 Lydia, despite a fully-dressed elegant woman of the Victorian ages, I find her character to be lack of sharpness in terms of mental and emotional perception.
 I was expecting she would be the kind of female lead who possesses a strong personality and a brilliant mind to make the whole story a lot more promising than expected.
 The main problem about her is that, she lacks character development which makes the whole story prone to dullness although I can see her essence in the finale.
 Still, she doesn’t leave a strong impression on me in most of the episodes.

 Though Edgar and Lydia are the protagonists of the story, supporting cast such as Raven, behind his serious disposition still adds an engaging character antic along with the sweet-tempered boss, Edgar, who is pretty playful with his thoughts.
-His absolute obedience and loyalty to his master is admirable with cliche scenarios as protecting his lord to bloody death which is his only role throughout the series, but at least, Raven doesn’t get me bored and thanks to his charismatic appeal, plus his dark greenish eyes and tanned skin are unique physiques for his character design.
+His absolute obedience and loyalty to his master is admirable with cliche scenarios as protecting his lord to bloody death which is his only role throughout the series.
+At least, Raven doesn’t get me bored and thanks to his charismatic appeal, plus his dark greenish eyes and tanned skin are unique physiques for his character design.